-The project site is within a publicly-owned natural open space area, the Los Penasquitos Lagoon, which consists of a mixture of salt and freshwater marshes and associated upland areas.
+The project site is within a publicly-owned natural open space area, the Los Peñasquitos Lagoon, which consists of a mixture of salt and freshwater marshes and associated upland areas.
 The subject site itself is within the Torrey Pines State Reserve, near Carmel Valley Road and Portofino Drive.
-The entire lagoon is visually appealing although there are a number of power poles throughout the lagoon system, some of which include anchor systems.
-The Manta Ray anchor system that will be used is a low-impact device using a toggle-bolt anchor approximately 21 pounds in weight and 6"x6" in size, that is pushed and locked into the soil by a jackhammer and supported by guy anchor wires attached to the utility pole.
-The repair efforts will not result in significant new structures that will impact public views or view corridors.
+The entire lagoon is visually appealing although there are a number of power poles throughout the lagoon system.
+Removal of the 25 abandoned power poles will result in improvements to public views, and thus will have an overall positive impact on scenic and visual qualities within this area of the reserve.
+Additionally, the project will address public safety impacts which could potentially result from the long-term presence of an abandoned transmission line.
 Therefore, the Commission finds the proposal, as conditioned to address other concerns, consistent with Section 30251 of the Act.